Last updated: 24 July 2023

 Firstly, forum users will simply not understand what is expected of them.
 This is likely to lead to many more incidences of unwanted behaviour.

-Secondly, if a forum user actually engages in unwanted behaviour, you may face difficulties in dealing with it.
+Secondly, if an online forum user actually engages in unwanted behaviour, you may face difficulties in dealing with it.
 The user might not accept that they have done anything wrong because there are no rules!
 Legally, you might also not have the right to deal with the user in the manner that you want, such as banning them from the forum.

 Thirdly, the lack of Forum Rules could increase the likelihood that you are found liable for matters that arise through your users’ conduct.
 For example, if a forum user posts content which offends another forum user or is not in keeping with your content topic, it is not necessarily clear that you do not approve of this behaviour and have the right to ban them.
 In this circumstance, it is possible that you could be found to have encouraged or approved of the behaviour.

 How do I ensure visitors to my forum agree with the Forum Rules?

 Here are 3 suggestions for ensuring forum users agree to your Forum Rules: